-Home staging your property prior to selling it is one of the best investments you can make to ensure it achieves the highest sale value – and sells quickly.
+Staging a house prior to selling it is one of the best investments you can make to ensure it gets a quick offer and achieves the highest sale value.
 Research has shown that a staged homes sells three times faster than a non-staged home – and 70% of real estate agents stated that home staging increased the offer value on a house by up to 10%.

-Homes & Gardens caught up with experts in the field, Anne Carr of Los Angeles-based Anne Carr Design and Alex Willcocks, managing director of London-based Burbeck Interiors, to discuss the benefits of home staging – and how to do it.
+Homes & Gardens caught up with experts in the field, Anne Carr of Los Angeles-based Anne Carr Design and Alex Willcocks, managing director of London-based Burbeck Interiors, to discuss the features home buyers want, the benefits of home staging – and how to do it.

 'Staging is really important for two reasons,' says Anne Carr.
 'Most people cannot see beyond what is in front of them.
 They get caught up in past perceptions, so you need to show them what is possible.